yulmyaa/ctf-recon-tool/README.md

-# python port scanner
+# python port scanner(ctf recon tool)

-A simple python-based port scanner that detects open ports on a given IP address.
+A simple python-based port scanner for CTF recon.

 ## Features
+- Scans a target IP
 - Scans ports 1–1023
-- Displays only open ports
-- Stores open ports in a list
+- Detects open ports
+- Grabs service banners
-- Shows the total number of open ports
+- Saves the result file
 ***
-## Tech stack
- - python
- - socket module
+## Why I bulit this
+ - Built for the recon phase of CTF (tryhackme)
+ - Wanted to understand how port scanning works at code level
+   not just run tools like nmap without knowing what's happening
 ***
 ## How to run
 python portscanner.py